 In 2008, Dr. Larrabee donated a series of photographs to the Swedish Medical Center Foundation.
 Click here to read the SMCF’s letter of thanks to Dr. Larrabee.

 Dr. Larrabee’s book Roslyn is both a history and a photographic celebration of a small town in Washington – best known as the site of the television show Northern Exposure.
 Professional photographer, Robert Adams, called the book “just right.”

-The Gobi Desert China and Lanahou Hospital were cover photographs on the Archives of Otolaryngology – Head and Neck Surgery and the Archives of Pediatrics.
-Both were take on Smile China cleft lip palate missions.
+The Gobi Desert/China and Lanahou Hospital were cover photographs on the Archives of Otolaryngology – Head and Neck Surgery and the Archives of Pediatrics.
+Both were taken on Smile China cleft lip palate missions.

 This Chicago River photograph was taken on a break during a meeting of the American Board of Otolaryngology – Head and Neck Surgery.

 This cover photograph from the Archives of Otolaryngology- Head and Neck Surgery is a sunset over the Adriatic Sea taken during a Face to Face mission to Croatia.